Universal Paperclips Accessibility Report

 No Busy Backgrounds: No distracting backgrounds or you can make them static or blank.
 This includes the absence of other movement elements in the background that might distract or confuse the action.

-Universal Paperclips has 1 accessibility feature for Audio which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 1 accessibility feature for Audio in Universal Paperclips which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Play Without Hearing